oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 OKTA_OAUTH2_AUDIENCE=https://<your-auth0-domain>/api/v2/
 ```

-Start it with `./gradlew bootRun`.

-Now, open `http://localhost:8080` in your favorite browser.
+Start it with `./gradlew bootRun` and open `http://localhost:8080` in your favorite browser.
+You'll be redirected to Auth0 to log in.

 [Auth0 login image]

-You'll be redirected to Auth0 to log in.
 After authenticating, you'll see your name in lights! ✨

 [Hello, name]